EduardaAChagas/EduardaAChagas/README.md

 # Hi there 👋

-I'm Eduarda Chagas, a passionate mobile developer specializing in Android and iOS development.
-I love creating seamless and user-friendly applications that make a difference.
-Currently, I'm diving into the world of Swift iOS to expand my skill set and create cross-platform wonders.
+I'm **Eduarda Chagas**, a mobile developer passionate about building Android and iOS apps.
+Currently exploring **Swift iOS** for cross-platform magic!

 ---

 ## 🛠️ Tech Stack